-Rosh Hashanah marks the beginning of the Jewish New Year, when the faithful look back at the mistakes of the past and plan for a better life in the year ahead.
+Rosh Hashanah, which literally translates to "head of the year", marks the beginning of the Jewish New Year, when the faithful look back at the mistakes of the past and plan for a better life in the year ahead.

 sounding of the shofar, traditionally made from a ram's horn, is heard during Rosh Hashanah services which signals the faithful away from sin and toward a more repentant life.

 The Bible speaks of Rosh Hashanah as Yom Teruah, or "the day of the sounding of the shofar", but today the holiday has become more popularly known as "the first of the year" with a golden opportunity for those who have been led astray to turn over a new leaf, and begin again.

 Rosh Hashanah food and feasting